Caprese Avocado Toast

 How To Tell If An Avocado Is Ripe

 I hate to say it, but there’s no 100% foolproof way to tell if an avocado is ripe.
-Having ripe avocadoes is important when you are mashing them up to spread on toast.
+Having ripe avocados is important when you are mashing them up to spread on toast.

-Here are thing to look for when choosing ripe avocadoes:
+Here are thing to look for when choosing ripe avocados:

 When you buy avocados, think about when you’re actually going to eat them.
 You may want to choose avocadoes that aren’t as ripe knowing that they will sit for a few days before you use them.
 In that case, I would pick an avocado that feels firmer when you give it a light squeeze.

 First, slice the avocado lengthwise all the way around.

 Then twist the sides apart.
 I like to remove the avocado pit without a knife, especially when I don’t care about perfect slices.

 To remove the pit, I use a spoon to just scoop it out.

 This is what you need for the toast: